ncats/translator-modules/README.md

 More information about the modules are found [here]().

-## 4. Common Workflow Language Running of Translator Workflows
+## 4. Running Translator Workflows using Common Workflow Language Specifications

 See the [Translator CWL workflow scripts and documentation](./cwl)